Frequently Asked Questions

 Child Life Specialists are available in our peri-operative area as a wonderful resource in comforting anxious children during the surgical process.
 They can help prepare a child or teen to cope more positively, and make surgery and hospitalization a smoother process for the entire family.

 In addition, to help understand what to expect before surgery, families can attend a “Project P.L.A.Y.” educational program.
-This special tour and teaching session was created to help reduce children's fears before their surgery and hospital stay, and is available free of charge if you are being scheduled for surgery at Arnold Palmer Hospital for Children.
-Please call 321.841.1203 to register at least one week prior to surgery so that we can make sure to get your tour scheduled.
+This special tour and teaching session was created to help reduce children's fears before their surgery and hospital stay, and is available free of charge if you are being scheduled for surgery at Orlando Health Arnold Palmer.
+Please call (321) 841-1203 to register at least one week prior to surgery so that we can make sure to get your tour scheduled.

 You should bring your identification (such as a driver’s license) and insurance information, as well as any relevant custody/ guardian paperwork, if applicable.
 You will be asked to complete a pre-anesthesia questionnaire regarding your child’s health history.
-You will be given the form during registration at the hospital, or you are welcome to download the Pre-Anesthesia Questionnaire.
+You will be given the form during registration at the hospital.

 Our post-operative pain management options include an established service of placing nerve catheters where patients can be discharged home with a pump of local anesthesia.
 We also offer pediatric epidurals.
 Both of these options can be used to control pain after surgery.

 A nerve catheter provides a way to numb the nerves that provide feeling to the part of the body that is undergoing surgery.